algolia/api-clients-automation/website/docs/automation/testing/common-test-suite.md

 ]
 ```

 And that's it!
-If the name of the file matches a real `operationId` in the spec, then a test will be generated and will be calling the method name `operationId`.
+If the name of the file matches an `operationId` in the spec, a test will be generated and will be calling the method name `operationId`.

 The list of `queryParameters` must match exactly the actual value, the CTS has to check the number of query parameters and the value of each.